 THE IMPORTANCE OF CONTINUING PROFESSIONAL DEVELOPMENT

 In psychoanalytic psychotherapy there has always been a tradition of consultation with experienced colleagues.
-Nowadays, Continuing Professional Development (CPD) is a formal requirement for psychoanalytic psychotherapists.
+Nowadays, Continuing Professional Development (CPD) is a formal requirement for psychoanalytic and psychodynamic psychotherapists.
 CPD involves keeping up to date with current scientific and clinical developments and ensuring that clinical sensitivity and objectivity are maintained.
 Clinical discussions with colleagues, as well as study, are an essential aspect of CPD.

 PROFESSIONAL DEVELOPMENT IN THE ICC